Favourited 1469 times

 Help with Computers / internet

-Depending on season and plan there will be always a variety of practical things to learn (grafting, pruning, wrapping, plowing, plucking, propping, etc., etc.), all soaked with a bit of scientific, philosophical and cultural background.
+Depending on seasons there will be always a variety of practical things to learn (grafting, pruning, wrapping, plowing, plucking, etc.), all imbued with a bit of scientific, philosophical and cultural background.

 Suggested clothing: long work trousers/jeans, shirts (long and short sleeves), old jacket/hoodie, boots (those for builders are perfect), hat, thick leather gloves.